CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/p-t.md

 For more detailed information about the Single data type, see [Data Types > Single][].

+### SMTP

+Simple Mail Transfer Protocol (SMTP) is an internet protocol for email transmission.
+Mail servers typically only use SMTP to send emails.

 ### Snippets

 Snippet is a term for a small section of re-usable code.